Skip to content

 RflySim PHM - Fault Injection and Health Assessment Interface Library

-The RflySim PHM (Prognostics and Health Management) library provides a comprehensive suite of tools for fault injection and health assessment, supporting modeling, injection, and evaluation of various hardware faults on UAVs.
-It is designed to validate the fault tolerance and fault-handling performance of flight control systems.
+The RflySim PHM (Prognostics and Health Management) library provides a comprehensive suite of tools for fault injection and health assessment, supporting modeling, injection, and evaluation of various hardware faults on UAVs, enabling validation of flight control system fault tolerance and fault-handling performance.

 Module List